Session 0 - Module A: Historical Context & Evolution¶

 This simplistic approach meant every interaction started from scratch.
 The AI couldn't remember what you asked five minutes ago, couldn't search the web or run calculations, and couldn't correct mistakes once made.

-Key Limitations of Early Systems:
+Key Limitations of Early Systems¶

-- Stateless Interactions: Each query was independent, no conversation context
+- Stateless Interactions: Each query was independent, no conversation context - like having a data consultant with complete amnesia

-- Tool Isolation: Could not interact with external systems or data sources
+- Tool Isolation: Could not interact with external systems or data sources - no access to databases, monitoring systems, or processing tools

-- Limited Reasoning: Single-pass generation without reflection or iteration
+- Limited Reasoning: Single-pass generation without reflection or iteration - no ability to debug or optimize solutions

-- Static Responses: No ability to adapt or improve based on feedback
+- Static Responses: No ability to adapt or improve based on feedback - couldn't learn from pipeline failures or system behavior

 The Search for Better Architectures¶